fourminute/Fluffy/README.md

 <b>Why does my install keep hanging and/or crashing?</b>

 Answer: Switch Transfer Mode to "Safe Mode".
+If you're installing via Tinfoil Network, it is normal for the install to sometimes hang.

 <b>Why do I have unsufficient permission error (usb)(linux)? (credit: YoyPa)</b>